The addition of event-driven programming capacities to the Logtalk language [Moura94] is based on a simple but powerful idea:

 This property does not imply that an object must be dynamic to act as a monitor (the monitor status of an object is not stored in the object).

-In other words, if the message contains unbound variables, these are not affected by the acting of monitors associated to the event.
+Notably, if the message contains unbound variables, these cannot be bound by the calls to the monitor event handlers.

 Assuming that the events flag is set to